dart-lang/build/docs/writing_a_builder.md

   arbitrarily many characters.
 - When the input uses a capture group, every output must reference that capture group as well.
-- It is not currently allowed to declare multiple capture groups in one input extension.
 - Capture groups match as many characters as possible.
 In the proto example, the asset `proto/nested/proto/test.proto` would match with `{{}}` capturing `nested/proto/test`.
 The shorter suffix match with `{{}}` capturing just